-A mini powerhouse of features, the Sudio Ett is the Swedish manufacturer’s first wireless earbuds to include active noise cancelling.
+A mini powerhouse of features, the Sudio Ett is the Swedish manufacturer’s first wireless earphones to include active noise cancelling.

 While reviewing the Sudio Fem in January, I wondered, would the Swedish manufacturer soon include active noise cancelling (ANC) with its earbuds?

 Well, it looks like they “heard” me, despite me never actually asking them about it!
-Ett, which means “one” in the Swedish language, ups the game for Sudio by another level by including near all the features of the Fem, and packing in controllable ANC as well.
+Ett, which means “one” in the Swedish language, ups the game for the Swedish manufacturer by another level by including near all the features of the Fem, and packing in controllable ANC as well.

 With ambient noise and distractions often the worst impediments to audio enjoyment, does the inclusion of ANC thus makes the Sudio Ett one of the best wireless earbuds to own?
 Especially when considering its reasonable, mid-range price tag?